F5CodeGuru/asm241consolidated/_build/html/_sources/module7/lab1/lab1.rst.txt

 Lab 7: Disallowed File Types
 ----------------------------------------

-In this lab you will configure a a security policy in ASM to block vulnerable components based on a file type
+In this lab you will configure a a security policy in ASM to block vulnerable components based on a file type.

 Connect to the lab environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From the jumpbox, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u
+From the jumphost, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/password

 #.
 Open a second tab for use with the WebGoat App